Wondering where the best Christmas destinations in Europe are? I got you covered!

 Christmas in Lapland is a truly magical experience with dreamy snowscapes, reindeer rides, wondrous northern lights and sparkly Christmas lights.

-The best place to stay in Lapland at Christmas is surely the Santa Claus Holiday Village?
+The best place to stay in Finnish Lapland at Christmas is surely the Santa Claus Holiday Village?

 This huge Christmas village has high-quality Christmas themed accommodation, activities, restaurants, shopping and lots and lots of Christmas trees.